cjus/node-neo4j-presentation/presentation/readme.md

 RETURN p1, r, p2;
 ```

 The new bit is the syntax `-[r:Knows*2]-`.
 This is known as a variable length relationship.
 Here we're saying "Match a Person node with the property name="Susan" with one or two Knows relationships to a person with an interest in "business".
 Specifying the length is important in order to limit the depth (or hops) that the query traverses to find a match.
-In a large graph a long traversal might take longer than we'd like.
+In a large graph, a long traversal might take longer than we'd like.

 Referring back to our graph, we can see that if Jane were looking for a chess player we'd have to specify `-[r:Knows*3]-` or three hops to get to Tom - following the green path shown.